cappuchinese/difficultdata/README.md

   -t TRIM, --trim TRIM  Define the last bp to keep for trimming

 ```
-### example:
+### Example:
 ```bash
 python3 main.py -d /data/storix2/students/2019-2020/Thema06/project-data/How_to_deal_with_difficult_data/Data -o hs -out /students/2021-2022/Thema06/mpslik
 ```

-after running the script and u want to creat a PDF report, pleas run the following script in the main directory:
+After running the script and if you wish to create a PDF report, please run the following script in the main directory where Main.py is located:
 ```bash
 python3 lib/pdf.py -d <outputdirlocation>
 ```

-## output
+## Output

-the output should consist out of a combined PDF file in the output Directory ./PDF
+The output should consist out of a combined PDF file in the output Directory ./PDF

-## interpretation of the PDF results
+## Interpretation of the PDF results

-##example :
+##Example :
 ###SRR1106138_sum
 FastQC	0.11.9
 Basic Statistics	pass